 An almost similar fuel cycle will be required for the more advanced BREST concept of a LFR, such as that under construction in Russia.
-However, even the significantly more advanced processes, use pyro reprocessing and co-location of the fuel cycle facility like foreseen for this project [22] and suffers from the above described limitations given by the use of solid fuel.
+However, even the significantly more advanced processes, use pyro reprocessing and co-location of the fuel cycle facility like foreseen for this project [32] and suffers from the above described limitations given by the use of solid fuel.

 The penultimate design parameter is a nuclear reactor which doesn’t produce additional waste.
 Operating a reactor on SNF, the waste mass will be almost identical to SNF which is introduced into the reactor.
 The activity of SNF over time is indicated in Figure 9.
-However, the mass of waste stays the same, but ~ 20 times more energy is produced, thus the activity of the fission products is expected to be ~20 higher (see Figure 9, red line with spheres.
-Consequently, besides the energy produced all requirements of waste management driving the development of Partitioning & Transmutation (P&T) would be fulfilled [16, 19] – only fission products would remain in the waste stream while all transuranic isotopes would stay in the reactor, and in turn be burnt.
+However, the mass of waste stays the same, but ~ 20 times more energy is produced, thus the activity of the fission products is expected to be ~20 higher (see Figure 9, red line with spheres).
+Consequently, besides the energy produced all requirements of waste management driving the development of Partitioning & Transmutation (P&T) would be fulfilled [25, 28] – only fission products would remain in the waste stream while all transuranic isotopes would stay in the reactor, and in turn be burnt.
 Hence, only the short term activity of the nuclear waste will increase when compared to the original SNF, whilst the long term activity will decrease due to the absence of TRUs in the waste.
 The real gain occurs however, when the result from a reactor operating on SNF is compared to the production of the same amount of energy with conventional LWRs (black line with halved squares).

 However, a strategy for the handling and storage of the separated fission products from the clean-up system has to be developed.
 In addition to this, a strategy for the capturing and handling of volatile fission products, evaporating from the salt during reactor operation is required.
-Both challenges are well known in standard molten salt reactor development, with significant work already completed [18, 23, 24].
+Both challenges are well known in standard molten salt reactor development, with significant work already completed [27, 33, 34].
 The molten salt reactor network will work in parallel designing molten salt power reactors.